harrisj/jacobharr.is/src/_projects/times-haiku.md

 Put that all togther and I had a little program I could run on my computer that would go searching for haiku and sharing them with me.
 When I showed this to some of my coworkers on the Interactive Newsroom Technologies team, they agreed it could be a fun project to create.
 To implement this, we tried a novel moderation approach where the Haiku bot would post haiku it found to a private moderation Tumblr blog.
 When moderators approved, they would the be published to [a public tumblr](https://timeshaiku.tumblr.com/).
 The design for the site was done by Heena Ko and the distinctive procedurally generated format for each haiku was built by Anjali Bhojani.

-{% render 'image', src: '/images/projects/times-haiku/symmetry.gif', caption: "An example of the visual Times Haiku presentation", img_style: 'img-max-center pb-2', modal_style: 'max-w-4xl' %}
+{% render 'image', src: '/images/projects/times-haiku/symmetry.gif', caption: "An example of the visual Times Haiku presentation",
+alt: 'A gray rectangle with a haiku in the front and a few abstract lines on the back.
+The haiku reads \'The idea of / maintaining symmetry seems / almost romantic.\' At the bottom is a footer that says Times Haiku and in the top right is a title Higgs Matters and the date of November 30, 2012', img_style: 'img-max-center pb-2', modal_style: 'max-w-4xl' %}

 ## Explainer that Appeared on the [Times Haiku Site](https://timeshaiku.tumblr.com/about)
 _Whimsy is not a quality we usually associate with computer programs.
 We tend to think of software in terms of the function it fulfills.
 For example, a spreadsheet helps us do our work.
 A game of Tetris provides a means of procrastination.
 Social media reconnects us with our high school nemeses.
 But what about computer code that serves no inherent purpose in itself?_